gaurangtorvekar/slate/source/index.html.md

 ```

 This endpoint helps you ccreate and deploy a Smart Contract on the blockchain.
-Just send in some parameters for the Smart COntract and it will return a contract address on the testnet
+Just send in some parameters for the Smart Contract and it will return a contract address on the testnet

 ### HTTP Request